 On the cover page of this term sheet, we have provided the initial estimated value range for the notes.
 This initial estimated value range was determined based on our, BAC's and our other affiliates' pricing models, which take into consideration BAC's internal funding rate and the market prices for the hedging arrangements related to the notes.
 The initial estimated value of the notes calculated on the pricing date will be set forth in the final term sheet made available to investors in the notes.
 For more information about the initial estimated value and the structuring of the notes, see "Structuring the Notes" on page TS-14.

-erms of the Notes
+Terms of the Notes

-Issuer: BofA Finance LLC ("BofA Finance") Guarantor: Bank of America Corporation ("BAC")
+Issuer: BofA Finance LLC ("BofA Finance")

 Principal Amount: \$10.00 per unit